SAUNIER-M/Europa_foodweb/README.md

     ├─ Var.R  ➜ *Script specifying the initial conditions for each variable*

+    ├─ Sensitivity_barnowl.R ➜ *Script to estimate barn owls lambda sensitivity to the variation of parameters*
 - README.md

-- Scenarii.xlsx ➜ Details of scenario and setting parameters
+- Scenarii.xlsx ➜ *Details of scenarii and setting parameters*

 ## 🔢 Variable Abbreviations and Meanings